sdmx-twg/sdmx-im/docs/source/Sections/Section1/SDMX_2-1_SECTION_1_Framework.rst

    relationships between specific, related sets of data and metadata.
    They can be used to map dimensions and attributes to one another, to map concepts, to map code lists, and to map category schemes.
-They can be used to describe “cubes” of data, even when the data within the cube does not share a single dimensionality.
+They can be used to describe "cubes" of data, even when the data within the cube does not share a single dimensionality.

--  **Reporting Taxonomy:** A reporting taxonomy allows an organisation to link (possibly in a hierarchical way) a number of cube or data flow definitions which together form a complete “report” of data or metadata.
+-  **Reporting Taxonomy:** A reporting taxonomy allows an organisation to link (possibly in a hierarchical way) a number of cube or data flow definitions which together form a complete "report" of data or metadata.
 This supports primary reporting which often comprises multiple cubes of heterogeneous data, but may also support other collection and reporting functions.
 It also supports the